 And it’s not just iPhones but any kind of smartphone, like the Samsung Galaxy, Droid Incredible or Nokia Lumia.

-The secret is letting your phone do the talking for you, in an emergency.
-And the way to do it, is with ICE.
+The secret is letting your phone do the talking for you in an emergency.
+And the way to do that, is with iCE.

 What is ICE?

-During Hurricane Katrina, so many people were injured, unconscious, or separated from their families, that emergency workers came up with the idea of putting an ICE – In Case Of Emergency – contact in your cell phone.
-Now, when a patient who is unconscious or unable to speak comes into the ER, hospitals worldwide, look for their ICE contact, to locate their next of kin.
+During Hurricane Katrina, so many people were injured, unconscious and separated from their families that emergency workers came up with the idea of putting an iCE – In Case Of Emergency – Contact in their cell phones.
+Now, when a patient who is unconscious or unable to speak comes into the emergency room, hospitals worldwide check their smartphone for an iCE contact, to help them locate their next of kin.

 Grab Your Phone & Let’s Get Started